 process and professional practice.

-What you’ll gain in UCM’s Ceramics program
+What you’ll gain in the Ceramics emphasis of the UCM’s Studio Art program

 The only way to gain a true understanding and practice of ceramics is through hands-on education.
 At the University of Central Missouri, we help ensure this within our well-equipped, 3,800-square-foot fine arts building and using our outdoor kiln pad dedicated to ceramics.
-In our ceramics studio, accessible 24/7, expect to find:
+In our ceramics studio, expect to find:

 Other ways to get hands-on learning as part of your UCM Ceramics degree include: